mozilla-services/heka/docs/source/configuration.rst

     present on the system, this interval is how often the existence of the logfile will be checked for.
 The default of 5 seconds is usually fine.
 This interval is in milliseconds.
-- journal_directory (string):
-    Root directory to store journal files under.
-Journal files are used per logstream to record how much of the stream has been read.
 - file_match (string):
     Regular expression used to match files located under the ``journal_directory``.
 This regular expression has ``$`` added to the